Let's work together

 The 7 C's of a website that actually works

-There's an old marketing idea called the 7 C's, and most versions of it are full of fluff.
-Here's my version, rewritten for what actually matters when a real customer lands on your site and decides whether to call you.
+There's an old marketing idea called the 7 C's, and most versions floating around are filler dressed up as a framework.
+Here's my version, rewritten around what actually happens when a real customer lands on your site and decides in a few seconds whether to call you.

 1. Clarity

-Within a few seconds, can a visitor tell what you do, where you do it, and what to do next?
-If they have to guess, they leave.
-Clarity beats clever every time.
+Within a few seconds, can a stranger tell what you do, where you do it, and what to do next?
+If they have to work it out, they leave.
+Clarity beats clever, permanently and by a lot.

 2. Content

-The words have to do a job: answer questions, handle objections, and make it easy to say yes.
-Real content written for your customer, not filler and not stock slogans.
+The words have to do a job: answer the questions people ask before buying, handle the objections they don't say out loud, and make it easy to say yes.

 3. Conversion

-A pretty site that doesn't turn visitors into calls, forms, or bookings is a brochure.
-Every page should make the next step obvious, with your phone number and a clear button never more than a thumb away.
+A beautiful site that doesn't turn visitors into calls, forms, or bookings is an expensive brochure.
+Every page should make the next step obvious, and the next step should be the same one everywhere rather than five competing options.

 4. Credibility

-Reviews, real photos, a real address, a face and a name.
-People buy from businesses they trust, and trust is built with proof, not adjectives.
+Reviews, real photos of real work, a real address, a face and a name.
+People buy from businesses they trust, and trust comes from proof rather than adjectives.
+'Quality craftsmanship' is a claim anyone can type.
+A named customer saying something specific is evidence.

 5. Consistency